AvianAnalyst/rpg-assist/venv/home/rpg-assister/README.md

   Type
   Location in world
  > Please send words to fill in each of those things, thank you!
 ___
+## Future Plans
+Once I have this all working locally, I would like to implement some networking features.
+- v1 features
+  - character sheet synchronization.
+    > - Player made changes reflect for the gm
+    > - Gms can remotely manage character sheets
+- Potential v2 features
+  - Support distance games
+    > - Game chat
+    > - audio/video calls
+    > - Some form of play by post functionality (suggestions on how you'd like to see this implemented are welcome.)
+- Potential v3 features
+  - the ability to post ads
+    > - Gms searching for players
+    > - Players that are searching for games.
+___
 ## Credits
 ***Author:***